No Exit (2022 film): Plot

 After learning that Darby is the only person who knows where the keys are, Ash kills Ed and Sandi, and uses a nail gun to pin Darby's wrist to a wall.
-Her phone receives a text message; Ash reads it and informs her that her mother has died.
+Her phone receives a text message; Ash reads it and informs her that her mother has passed away.
 A subsequent text reveals that Darby's text to the police went through after all and that Corporal Ron is on his way to the cabin.
 When Ash threatens to hurt Jay, Darby reveals the keys' whereabouts.
 Ash gives his gun to Lars before leaving to search for the keys.
 Darby convinces Jay to bring her a hammer and to turn off the lights so she can attempt an escape.

 Darby snorts heroin to numb her pain receptors and pulls the nail out of her wrist, freeing herself.
 With Lars distracted, she takes his gun as Ash returns.
 During a standoff with Darby holding Lars hostage, Jay hits Ash's nail gun with the hammer, thus shooting a nail in Lars' forehead.
-He survives, but stumbles forward and slips on Ed and Sandi's blood, forcing the nail all the way into his head, killing him instantly.
+He survives, but stumbles forward and slips on Ed and Sandi's blood, forcing the nail all the way into his head, killing him almost instantly.
 With Ash distracted by the chaos, Darby and Jay rush to the car and attempt to drive away.
 Ash fires the nail gun at the tires, puncturing them, and causing the car to crash into a light pole.
 Ash attempts to cover up the crimes by lighting the cabin on fire before setting his sights on an unconscious Darby in the vehicle.
 Corporal Ron arrives, however Ash pretends to be a concerned citizen helping Darby.
 Darby shoots Ash, causing Ron to deem her as the threat and shoot her.
 Ash stretches out to take her weapon and shoots Ron, proceeding to finish him off with the nail gun.
 Ash returns to Darby and puts the gun to her head but Darby uses a screwdriver to stab his neck, killing him.
 She then crawls to Ron's body and uses his radio to call for help.